Installing Solid Hardwood Floors

 In this case we used a Porter Cable pneumatic nail gun that shoots 15 gauge finish nails.
 This tool should only be used for nailing near walls and not a substitute for installing the entire floor.
 Doing so is likely to create squeaks down the road as the fasteners begin to loosen.
 Finish nails are not flooring nails.

-Shown to the right, we've not only top nailed as close as possible to the inside edge of the board every 6-8 inches so it becomes less visible, but also nailed above the tongue.
+Shown to the right, we've not only top nailed as close as possible to the inside edge of the board every 6-8 inches (white dots) so it becomes less visible, but also nailed above the tongue.

 First Row Intact.
 Moving On